Argentine holdouts say would discuss debt extension in good faith

 Argentina claims that if it pays the holdouts it would face a potential demand of up to $15 billion from other holdouts not involved with the case, an amount representing more than half of the government's $28.5 billion in foreign currency reserves.

-But analysts say the $15 billion figure appears too high.
-Moody's Investors service said the claims could rise to $7.5 billion if all the unrestructured debt under New York law is now claimed.
+Analysts say the $15 billion figure appears too high, however.
+Moody's Investors service said the claims could rise to $7.5 billion if all the unrestructured debt under New York law are now claimed.
 That figure rises to $12 billion, Moody's said, if all holdout claims in U.S. dollars and euros were to seek payment.

 Roughly 93 percent of the bondholders who owned the approximately $100 billion in sovereign debt that Argentina defaulted on in 2001-2002 accepted the restructuring for less than one-third the original value of the bonds.